matbur/counter/README.md

   $ which pdflatex
   $ which convert
   ```
   If you don't have it, install it.
-The program convert is part of the imagemagick package, thus to install both packages i.e. on Debian you will have to run command `apt install imagemagick pdflatex` as `sudo`.
+The program convert is part of the imagemagick package, thus to install both packages i.e. on Debian you will have to run command `apt install imagemagick pdflatex` as `root`.

 2. Create virtualenv and install python packages: